Krutoy242/lostuser/readme.md

 <!-- calling _ -->
 - **Using `_` on a string**
   Will load the code inside this string and return it as a function.
-Calling this function is always error-safe—if an exception occurs inside, the function will simply return `nil`.
+Calling this function is always error-safe — if an exception occurs inside, the function will simply return `nil`.

   > ```lua
   > _'Rm,s2'()(0) -- calls `sleep(2),robot.move(0)`